 Changing the Patient

 So long as you are the chart author, you will have the ability to change the patient within a chart entry whether the chart is locked or still in draft form.
 We know that things are moving quickly in clinics and that sometimes charts can be created under the wrong patient.
-We recognize that leaving those entries visible is not an option, so you can move the entry to the correct client.
+Luckily, there’s a simple way to move the entry to the correct patient.

-This can be done in that same menu as the deleting - under the cog at the bottom of the chart and then selecting the Change Patient button.
+This can be done by clicking the cog icon at the bottom of the chart and then selecting the Change Patient button.

 Making an Amendment